 13 Appointment of trustees

-(1) The trustees of the CIO shall be the Chair, the Administrator, the Finance Officer, the Membership Officer, the Librarian, the Minutes Secretary, the New Members’ Officer, the Marketing Officer, and the Social Events Officer elected at the annual general meeting and who shall hold office from the conclusion of that meeting, and such other members of the CIO who shall be elected to that office at a general meeting.
+(1) The trustees of the CIO shall be the Chair, the Administrator, the Finance Officer, the Membership Officer, the Librarian, the Minutes Secretary, the New Members’ Officer, the Marketing Officer, the Social Events Officer, the Rehearsals and Events Officer and the Transport Officer elected at the annual general meeting and who shall hold office from the conclusion of that meeting, and such other members of the CIO who shall be elected to that office at a general meeting.

 (2) At the first annual general meeting of the members of the CIO all the trustees shall retire from office;